 → Whole grilled cooked chicken (served hot), Dhs13.90

-→ Uncooked chicken breasts, around Dhs13-20 per 500g depending on which local brand you buy
+↑ Uncooked chicken breasts, around Dhs13-26 per 500g depending on which local brand you buy

 → New Zealand beef rib eye steak, Dhs85.90 per kg

-↓ New Zealand beef round steak, Dhs41.90 per kg
+↓ New Zealand beef round steak, Dhs38.90 per kg

 Brazilian and Indian beef is also available which tends to be cheaper, it just depends what you prefer and are willing to spend on.

-Pork – Pork is available in the ‘only for non-muslims’ section behind closed doors in some supermarkets (Spinneys and Waitrose), or what we like to call the ‘naughty pork section’.
+→ Pork – Pork is available in the ‘only for non-muslims’ section behind closed doors in some supermarkets (Spinneys and Waitrose), or what we like to call the ‘naughty pork section’.
 But – as you’d imagine in a country where eating pork is against the religion, it’s expensive.
-A small packet of Waitrose own brand proper fresh unsmoked back bacon, 12 slices (not that fatty processed stuff) would cost around GBP4 in the UK, but you’re looking at spending around Dhs35-50 for the same packet here – although I’m told Abela supermarkets have some great prices on Pork products but haven’t investigated this myself since there are no Abela Supermarkets in my neck of the woods…
+A small packet of Waitrose own brand proper fresh unsmoked back bacon, 12 slices (not that fatty processed stuff) would cost around GBP4 in the UK, but you’re looking at spending around Dhs35-50 for the same packet here (although I’m told Abela supermarkets have some great prices on Pork products).

 FRUIT AND VEG

-↓ Pineapple (Philippines), Dhs11.50 per piece from Lulu – but if you buy them from Spinneys or Waitrose, pineapples will set you back a rather pricey Dhs7.95 per kilo!
+↓ Pineapple (Indonesia), Dhs5.95 per piece from Lulu – but if you buy them from Spinneys or Waitrose, pineapples will set you back more than that per kilo!